-Mid-America Student Housing for the Cordova campus is located at 1975 E. Beaman Circle, which is part of the main campus.
+Mid-America Student Housing is located at 1975 E. Beaman Circle, which is part of the main campus.
 The community building plus 144 apartments, one playground, and a multi-purpose recreational field make up MASH.
 Arrangements for housing are made through Campus Life.
-Rent for unfurnished apartments ranges from \$566.00 to \$750.00 monthly.
+Rent for unfurnished apartments ranges from \$577.00 to \$765.00 monthly.
 Campus Life can assist students in locating other housing.